"createInput"

 property to"forever"

-the server does not purge messages.
+the server will not purge messages.
 This setting is the same as setting"retentionPolicy"

 to"neverPurge"